ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 ### CBOR Time Tags

-A CBOR time representation choosing from #6.0/tdate (ISO 8601), #6.1/time (IEEE 1003-1.2017 Seconds since Epoch), or #6.1001/etime, and option bundled with a nonce.
+A CBOR time representation choosing from CBOR tag 0 (tdate, RFC3339 time as a string), tag 1 (time, Posix time as int or float) or tag 1001 (extended time data item), optionally bundled with a nonce.

 See {{Section 3 of -CBOR-ETIME}} for the (many) details about the CBOR extended time format.
 See {{-CBOR}} for time and tdate.